mikies21/mikies21/README.md

 ### 🔭 I’m currently working on:
 apart from my PhD project (which takes alot of my time)
-- beetlesNMR: an R package which for analysis of NMR metabolomics data based on my reporting needs which include scaling and normalisation, PCA and PLS-DA plots, PLS-DA classification metrics, correlation reliability score, and much more.
+- [**beetlesNMR**](https://github.com/mikies21/beetlesNMR): an R package which for analysis of NMR metabolomics data based on my reporting needs which include scaling and normalisation, PCA and PLS-DA plots, PLS-DA classification metrics, correlation reliability score, and much more.
 - ShinybeetleNMR: a shiny app built upon the beetlesNMR package which provides quick reporting and fast data exploration. without the need to work directly with R and Rstudio
 - Other side projects involving shiny applications
 - learning python in my spare time